artmetla/DejaView/docs/design-docs/api-and-abi.md

 challenges (e.g., its own IPC system, complex sandboxing models) and has dozens of subtle use cases accumulated through over ten years of legacy of chrome://tracing.
-The team is continuously reshaping this surface to gradually migrate all Chrome Tracing use cases over to Perfetto.
+The team is continuously reshaping this surface to gradually migrate all Chrome Tracing use cases over to DejaView.

 ## Tracing Protocol ABI